 What is conversational marketing?

 So last week, I grabbed a coffee with David and Tyrone.
-They’ve been been my friends for both 27 and 30 years respectively.
-We haven’t seen that much of each other over the past 5 years, just the odd day out or game of golf.
+They’ve been my friends for both 27 and 30 years respectively.
+We haven’t seen that much of each other over the past 5 years, just the odd day out or a game of golf.

 The main reason being I’ve had the agency business and have been focused on driving this forward and they’ve had other things to focus on themselves.

 However recently David and I were in the pub and he asked me if I could help him generate a better quality of lead for his construction business.
-They typically focus on residential fit outs, extensions, conversions and associated projects.
-Over time they have been contracted to better paid projects in more wealthy and upmarket areas of London and he wants more of these types of projects.
+They typically focus on residential fit-outs, extensions, conversions and associated projects.
+Over time they have been contracted to better-paid projects in more wealthy and upmarket areas of London and he wants more of these types of projects.